Illuminations (poetry collection): Influence and legacy

 Symbolism: The Paris literary review La Vogue was the first to publish Illuminations.
 Knowing little about Rimbaud, the editor Gustave Kahn mistakenly introduced him as "the late Arthur Rimbaud", thereby facilitating his adoption by the Symbolists as a legendary poetic figure.
 Rimbaud's style and syntactical choices pointed to Symbolist tendencies, including the use of abstract plural nouns.

 Dadaism: In its rejection of the sensible and logical, Dadaism embraced Rimbaud's ability to write in abstractions and impossibilities.
 This supports Rimbaud's role in revolutions as the Dadaist movement was a protest movement against capitalist ideals believed to be at the root of all war.

 Surrealists: Rimbaud's poetry was "Surrealist before the word was invented or became a movement".
 Although Surrealists often disowned all art before their time, Rimbaud is one of the few predecessors the group acknowledged.
 Like Dadaists, Surrealists do not accept rationality as they believe it to be the cause of unhappiness and injustice.
 Rimbaud's passion to "change life" is echoed in the Surrealist's call to change reality through (only currently) impossibilities.
 A main difference, however, is that Rimbaud did not "abandon himself passively" to automatic writing like many Surrealist writers.

+The French painter Charles Picart Le Doux, drafted to serve in World War I in 1914, paid a last visit to his studio, where he slipped into his pocket his copy of Les Illuminations, the book he deemed "the most apt to console me for the stupidity of men.
+It was to be my companion for the next four years."

 Rimbaud's life and works have inspired many musicians.
 Vocal works (operas and short songs), symphonies, trios, piano pieces, and rock songs exist, taking as their subjects Illuminations and Rimbaud's earlier work, A Season in Hell.

 The British composer Benjamin Britten set a selection of Illuminations to music.
 Les Illuminations for tenor or soprano and strings, Op.
 18 uses nine prose poems: "Fanfare", "Villes", "Phrase", "Antique", "Royauté", "Marine", "Interlude", "Being Beauteous", "Parade", and "Départ".
 The Decca Record Co.
 (London) released a historic recording featuring Britten conducting the work, with Britten's lifelong companion Peter Pears singing the tenor part (Britten had dedicated his setting of the song "Being Beauteous" to Pears).